 Meet President Bravman

-On the same day the University announced the conclusion of the campaign, it officially established its third college — the Freeman College of Management — positioning Bucknell to build upon its unique combination of academic breadth in a highly personalized, undergraduate, living-learning environment.
+On the same day the University announced the conclusion of WE DO, it established its third college — the Freeman College of Management — positioning Bucknell to build upon its unique combination of academic breadth in a highly personalized, undergraduate, living-learning environment.

-Bravman has also reaffirmed Bucknell's commitment to providing an exceptional residential learning experience through numerous improvements to the University’s campus.
-They include: Academic West, a home for the social sciences; the South Campus Apartments, comprising four residence halls and MacDonald Commons; the Graham Building, the home of Student Health, the Counseling & Student Development Center, and a state-of-the-art wrestling facility; the renovated Carnegie Library Building, which houses student and faculty support offices; Hildreth-Mirza Hall, which created the University’s Humanities Center and also houses the Griot Institute for the Study of Black Lives & Culture and the Bucknell Press; and Academic East, a space dedicated to engineering and the Department of Education.
-In August 2021, Bucknell completed construction of a home for the Freeman College of Management and the Department of Art & Art History.
+Bravman has reaffirmed Bucknell's commitment to providing an exceptional residential learning experience through numerous improvements to the University’s campus.
+They include Academic West, a home for the social sciences; the South Campus Apartments, comprising four residence halls and MacDonald Commons; the Graham Building, the home of Bucknell Student Health, the Counseling & Student Development Center, and a state-of-the-art wrestling facility; the renovated Carnegie Library Building, which houses student and faculty support offices; Hildreth-Mirza Hall, which houses the University’s Humanities Center, the Griot Institute for the Study of Black Lives & Cultures, and the Bucknell University Press; Academic East, a space dedicated to the College of Engineering and the Department of Education; Holmes Hall, the home of the Freeman College of Management and the Department of Art & Art History; the Pascucci Family Athletics Complex, which enhanced and expanded facilities for Bucknell’s Divison l student-athletes; and West Campus Apartments, which will include five residential buildings when completed in August 2025.

 Off campus, Bravman continues to strengthen ties between the University and the region.
 Since his arrival, Bucknell has renovated several properties in downtown Lewisburg, including the Campus Theatre, the Post Office Building and the DeWitt Building, which is home to the University’s Entrepreneurs Incubator, Small Business Development Center and the Samek Art Museum’s Downtown Gallery.

-Bravman is married to Professor Wendelin Wright, who is a faculty member in the mechanical and chemical engineering departments at Bucknell.
+Bravman is married to Professor Wendelin Wright, who is a faculty member in the mechanical and chemical engineering departments at Bucknell and mechanical engineering chair.
 They have two young sons, Cole and Cooper.
 John has two older sons, Christopher and Matthew, and three grandchildren.

 2023-24 Bucknell University Report